DerArtem/chan_datacard/README.txt

 I am not responsible if this channel driver will eat your money on your SIM card or do any unpredicted things.

+Please use a recent Kernel.
+Kernel 2.6.33+ recommended.

 This channel driver should work with the folowing UMTS cards:
 * Huawei K3715
 * Huawei E169 / K3520